Map-A-Droid/MAD-docs/jobs/jobs.md

 }
 ```

-This Job read the Version Number of Pogo.
+This Job will read the Version Number of Pogo.

 ### Field Description